Best Betta Fish Tank and Aquarium Reviews 2017

 What type of Fish aquarium is required for betta fish?

-Betta Fish need a tank of at least 3 gallons; anything smaller than that is not fair to the fish.
+Betta Fish need a tank of at least 2 gallons; You can keep them on 1 gallon, but anything smaller than that is not fair to the fish.
 The water needs to be heated to 78 degrees F, and ideally filtered.
 The bacteria that build up in the filter are essential for breaking down the ammonia in the water that is caused by fish waste and uneaten food.

 You can have two female bettas, but then you must have a tank of sufficient size and a divider.
 You really wouldn’t want them to attack and injure each other.
 People have kept groups of female bettas.
 However to keep those you need large tanks like 20 gallons or bigger, with plenty of space and cover, as bettas love to have places to hide away

-Few things we would like you to consider before buying a best betta fish tank:
+What to Consider before buying a best betta fish tank?

 The Tank: Bettas are not very happy in smaller tanks.
 When you keep him in a larger tank, he feels safer and swims actively.
 The smaller tanks also need very frequent cleaning.
 You’d need 100% change every second day to prevent the build-up of ammonia, which is extremely toxic.
 Acrylic, as opposed to glass tanks, are another consideration.
 Acrylic scratches more easily.